-All of the director nominees are current directors standing for re-election, except Mr. Eckert.
-Mr. Eckert was appointed as a director on December 1, 2011 and is standing for election by our shareholders for the first time.
-Mr. Schar, NVR's Chairman, recommended Mr. Eckert to the Nominating Committee for consideration as a director.
+All of the director nominees are current directors standing for re-election, except Mssrs.
+Grier and Martinez.
+Mr. Martinez was appointed as a director on December 1, 2012 and is standing for election by our shareholders for the first time.
+Mr. Grier has been nominated by the Board of Directors to be elected as a director at the 2013 Annual Meeting.
+Mr. Schar, NVR's Chairman, recommended Mssrs.
+Grier and Martinez to the Nominating Committee for consideration as directors.
 Each nominee has consented to serve as one of our directors if elected.
 Our Board of Directors has affirmatively determined that each of the proposed nominees is independent, with the exception of Mssrs.
 Schar and Moran.
 Our Board does not contemplate that any of its proposed nominees listed above will be unwilling to serve or become unavailable for any reason, but if any such circumstance should occur before the Annual Meeting, proxies may be voted for another nominee selected by the Board of Directors.
+Detailed biographies of each of the director nominees may be found beginning on page 7.